 4. Stay Updated

 AI tools improve rapidly.
-Keep your tools updated and experiment with new features.
+Keep your tools up to date and experiment with new features.

 5. Share with Your Team